 If you’re new to the game, you should pick easy targets, mostly dead villages.
 You can recognize them by full collectors and relatively empty storages.
 If you’re more advanced, farming becomes a little more difficult but still manageable.
 Note that farming is a key factor for your progress, as it keeps your Laboratories and Builders constantly busy.

 Other clash of clans Tips and Tricks

 Be careful!
-You may sometimes be lured by unknown sites into doing a survey or downloading some trash for free Gems, Elixir etc. Avoid it at all cost, as it's most likely a scam or virus.
-Supercell is a billion dollar company.
-With it's revenues and marketing it doesn't need surveys or cross selling garbage.
+You may sometimes be lured by unknown sites into doing a survey or downloading some trash for free Gems, Elixir, etc. Avoid it at all costs, as it's most likely a scam or virus.
+Supercell is a billion-dollar company.
+With its revenues and marketing, it doesn't need surveys or cross-selling garbage.

 Note that Village Edit mode allows you to see the invalid/valid spawn locations of raiding players, previously only seen for a few seconds after you click on Buildings or Walls.
-The might help in planning your attacks or defence.
+They might help in planning your attacks or defense.

 Sooner or later you'll have enough gems to start wondering what to do with them.
 The best option of investing the 'green gold' is to save them and go for max Builders' Hut first and as it's maxed keeping it for buying green potions.
 You'll need them when farming.
 Other things your gems can be spent on are not worth it

 If you want to climb to the very top, it might be necessary to buy a gem or two.
 Or thousands of them.
 Unfortunately, at 5000+ trophies every advantage you can get over your opponent is priceless